cjwit/banjo_build/banjo_build.md

 * **Drill:** for starting your peg holes
 * **Peg reamer:** for tapering the holes so that the pegs fit
 * **Hand saw or small files:** to cut string slots in the bridge and nut
+* **Sharpening stone:** you can probably get through a job without this, but it's how you sharpen a chisel and hand plane in the future.
+There are lots of kinds.
+They all work.
+Eventually, if you continue with hand tools, you would want a fine and course grit stone (you can get one with two sides), a leather "strop," and some polishing compound.

-**Joe and Zachary**: I'll be able to lend you a belt sander, files, rasps, coping saw, and peg reamer.
+**Joe and Zachary:** I'll be able to lend you a belt sander, files, rasps, coping saw, peg reamer, and sharpening stone.
 You can use my radial arm saw for the block rim segments and a hand saw for the string slots.
 This means that you'll need clamps and a drill.

 ### Not sure if these are tools or materials...